-Poste Italiane employs 46,000 postmen and about 155,000 workers in total.
+Poste Italiane employs roughly 41,000 postmen and about 152,000 workers in total.
 The workforce has shrunk since Poste Italiane became an independent company.
-While government-run, the national post employed more than 200,000 workers.
+While government-run, the national post employed nearly 200,000 workers.

-In 2007, Poste Italiane delivered more than 3 billion pieces of mail.
+In 2010, Poste Italiane delivered roughly 2.8 billion pieces of mail.
 It retains just 5 percent of the domestic package market, according to IBM.
-Letter volumes are less than half EU per capita averages.
+Letter volumes are less than half of EU per-capita averages.

 Poste Italiane reported its first overall profit in 2002 -- after fifty years of red ink as a government agency.
-It has reported profits in each of the six years since.
+It has reported profits in each of the eight years since.

-In 2007, Poste Italiane reported that its net income was up 25 percent, to €844 million, from €676 million in 2006.
-That represents a 141 percent increase in profit in just two years.
-The group reported revenue from postal services of €5.5 billion and from financial services of €4.5 billion in 2007.
-Both represented increases in revenue from the previous year.
+In 2010, Poste Italiane reported that its operating profit was up 16.9 percent, to €1.87 billion, from €1.599 billion in 2009.
+The group reported revenue from postal services of €5.05 billion and from financial services of approximately €4.67 billion in 2010.
+Both represented slight decreases in revenue from the previous year.